habbes/sharpbench/brainstorm/2024-06-06-runner-orchestration.md

 - Create a service that will keep track of all VM state.
 Let's refer to it as WorkerManager
 - Each runner sends a signal to the worker manager when it's state changes:
   - before it starts executing a job
+    - think about whether it should be or after it has pulled the job from the queue
+    - read about redis reliable queues
   - after it finishes executing a job
 - WorkerManager uses state signals from runners to keep track of the current state of each runner
 - For the sake of resilience, runner should require an acknowledgement from WorkerManager before commit to the new state (i.e. should wait for ack before exeuting the job or going back to the idle loop)